TritonDataCenter/rfd/rfd/0097/README.md

 with most drivers such that it'll still end up being accepted in the general ring rather than the specific one.
 So, we'll need to figure that out, but it shouldn't be too bad.
-One way that we may end up being able to do this is to basically force the underlying datalink to be promiscuous so that way we don't have to interfere with the normal data path and treat this as a variant to someone running snoop or other operations.
+One way that we may end up being able to do this is to basically force the underlying data link to be promiscuous so that way we don't have to interfere with the normal data path and treat this as a variant to someone running snoop or other operations.